NkMary/egwu/README.md

 # Project Purpose

 The purpose of this project extends beyond creating just another word game.
-The Egwu game is designed to be educational, providing insights into the Nigerian states and their history.
+The Egwu game is designed to be educational, providing insights into the Nigerian states and their histories.
 This makes it a valuable tool for anyone seeking to learn about Nigeria's history, culture, and geography in an interactive and engaging manner.

 # Installation